litedatum/litedatum-blog/_posts/2025-06-29-Why-spark-job-sql.md

 - **Custom Business Logic**: Domain-specific calculations that can't be expressed in SQL
 - **Legacy Integration**: Working with systems that don't support modern SQL pushdown

-## Building the MVP: A Pushdown-First Data Quality Tool
+## Validatelite: A Pushdown-First Data Quality Tool

 This philosophy drives the architecture of our data validation MVP—a CLI tool designed around the principle of database-native processing.
 The core insight: instead of building another distributed processing framework, we built a SQL generation engine.